Procedure: Project 2 Reaction A

 4. After the reaction period, add distilled water (5 mL) to the reaction flask.
 A solid should precipitate.

 5. Collect the precipitate by vacuum filtration and wash it with additional distilled water.

 6. After drying the solid on the Buchner funnel for at least 45 min, determine the mass of the collected solid.

-7. Analyze the product by GC-MS: In a vial, dissolve a rice-grain sized amount of solid in ~ 2 mL ethyl acetate.
+7. Analyze the product by GC-MS: In a vial, dissolve a half-rice-grain sized amount of solid in ~3 mL ethyl acetate.
 Your instructor will direct you on the use of the instrument.

 9. Analyze the product by NMR: Follow the instructions at the NMR preparations station to prepare an NMR sample in deuterated chloroform (CDCl3).

-2. The Background section of your Lab Notebook should include a table of reagent quantities for the reaction.
-An example can be found here.
-To calculate the amount of NaOCl used in the reaction, you may assume that the commercial bleach solution you will use is 6.0% NaOCl by mass.
+2. To calculate the amount of NaOCl used in the reaction, you may assume that the commercial bleach solution you will use is 6.0% NaOCl by mass.
 (This means that each 100 mL of solution contains 6.0 g of NaOCl).

 3. You must complete the Project 2A Prelab Quiz before entering the lab to perform this procedure.